Updated: March 19, 2021

 Having only a rough idea of where your money went every month or every year just shows that your personal finance is poorly managed.
 And this could lead to a dreadful financial situation in the future.

-Setting and planning on how to reach your financial goals is essential to building wealth and ultimately achieving financial security.
+Setting and planning on how to reach your financial goals are essential to building wealth and ultimately achieving financial security.
 The key to financial success is to stay focused on doing all the possible actions and strategies that will help you achieve your financial goals.

 6. I regret not having any form of investment